-"On the word of Hashem did Bnei Yisrael travel, and on the word of Hashem did they camp; all those days on which the cloud rested over the Tabernacle, they remained encamped."
+"On the word of Hashem did the Children of Israel travel, and on the word of Hashem did they camp; all those days on which the cloud rested over the Tabernacle, they remained encamped."
 (9:18)

 Regarding the travels of Bnei Yisrael in the desert, the pasuk initially informs us: "On the word of Hashem did Bnei Yisrael travel, and on the word of Hashem did they camp."